SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### How do styles work?

 Styles in Spec work like CSS.
-They are style sheets in which the properties for presenting a presenter are defined.
+They are stylesheets in which the properties for displaying a presenter are defined.
 Properties such as colors, width, height, font, and others.
 As a general principle, it is better to use styles instead of fixed constraints, because your application will be more responsive.

 For example, assume you want a button to have a specific width and height.
 You can achieve that by using constraints with the method `add:withConstraints:` or using styles.
 In both cases, the result will be as shown in Figure *@style2@*:

 ![A window with a button.](figures/style2.png width=50&label=style2)

-But, if you change the size of the fonts of the Pharo image using Settings/Appearance/Standard Fonts/Huge, using fixed constraints, you will obtain the following result shown in Figure *@style3@*.
-You will for example not be able to see the icons because the size is not recomputed correctly.
+But, if you change the size of the fonts of the Pharo image using Settings/Appearance/Standard Fonts/Huge, using fixed constraints, you will obtain the result shown in Figure *@style3@*.
+You will not be able to see the icons because the size is not recomputed correctly.

 ![Badly scaled window.](figures/style3.png width=50&label=style3)